kesava/javascript-code-challenges/challenges/objects-challenges.md

 ```

 ###### Notes
 Symbol is used to maintain the private variable in the object.
-Using the private variable to store the data such as `_counter` is also a well known pattern before symbols

 <br />